 - 6 Slices thick sliced texas toast or choice of bread

 - 2-3 pinches garlic powder

 - 1-2 pinches salt

-Place back into the oven for about 3 minutes or until cheese is melted.
+- Place back into the oven for about 3 minutes or until cheese is melted.
+Enjoy!

-*You can use 4 tbs dried minced onion in place of the raw onion.
+WeightWatchers Points: 8 Points *You can use 4 tbsp dried minced onion in place of the raw onion.